Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Related Work

-The commonly used augmentation techniques include geometric transformations as well as learning or modelling based methods \cite{shorten_survey_2019}.
+\textbf{Image Augmentation Techniques:} The commonly used augmentation techniques include geometric transformations as well as learning or modelling based methods \cite{shorten_survey_2019}.
 While geometric transformations are relevant for thermal images, augmentation techniques pertaining to variations in brightness and contrast in RGB images cannot be directly mapped to thermal images.
 Among the learning based methods, GAN \cite{goodfellow_generative_2014} and self-adversarial training (SAT) \cite{goodfellow_explaining_2015} have shown promising performance.
 SimGAN as proposed in \cite{shrivastava_learning_2017} utilizes simulator generated images and a GAN to synthesize realistic augmented eye images.
-This method relies on the effectiveness of a simulator in synthesizing images, which may not be generalization for different scenes and image modalities.
-YOLOv4 \cite{bochkovskiy_yolov4_2020} showed the effectiveness of SAT based augmentation technique called Fast Gradient Sign Method (FGSM) \cite{goodfellow_explaining_2015} in which a network updates an original image instead of the network weights in one forward pass, and this altered image is then used as an adversarial attack to improve the robustness of the trained model.
+This method relies on the effectiveness of a simulator in synthesizing images, which may not generalize for different scenes and image modalities.
+YOLOv4 \cite{bochkovskiy_yolov4_2020} showed the effectiveness of SAT based augmentation technique called Fast Gradient Sign Method (FGSM) \cite{goodfellow_explaining_2015} in which an original image gets updated instead of the network weights in one forward pass, and this altered image is then used as an adversarial attack to improve the robustness of the trained model.
 A more recent work on localization of image forgery \cite{zhuo_self-adversarial_2022} also highlights the usefulness of FGSM based self-adversarial attacks in augmenting the data.
 While existing SAT approaches increase the robustness of the model for subtle changes in an image, they are insufficient in modelling range of real-world scenarios.
-Our proposed method (\Cref{method: thermal augmentation module}) is inspired from the idea of modelling based dynamic generation of plausible variations in thermal images for adversarial attacks to enhance the robustness of the trained model.
+Unlike gradient based update of images in SAT approaches, our proposed method (\Cref{method: thermal augmentation module}) models plausible variations of unconstrained settings in thermal images for adversarial attacks to enhance the robustness of the trained model in such settings.